Anoojaa-ck/minifintech/README.md

 - **Transaction Logging:** Easily add income and expenses with categories, dates, and optional notes.
 - **Smart Filtering:** Dual-filter system to view transactions by category and date range simultaneously.
 - **Spending Insights:** Rule-based observations that highlight spending patterns and financial health.
-- **Data Visualization:** A custom horizontal bar chart showing spending breakdown by category.
+- **Data Visualization:** A customchart showing spending breakdown by category.
 - **Responsive Design:** A clean, modern "Professional" UI that works on desktop and mobile.

 ## Tech Stack